Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 7.10 Effect and Use

 A Final Award or a Consent Award fully and finally resolves all claims and counterclaims presented in arbitration.
 An award may be entered and enforced in any state or federal court with jurisdiction over a case.
-The Administrator and the arbitrator shall maintain the confidential nature of the arbitration proceeding and any award, except as necessary itn connection with a judicial challenge to or enforcement of an award, or unless as otherwise required by law.

 8.1 Final Accounting